Cetara

 The Church of San Pietro Apostolo

-The Church of San Pietro Apostolo was built in the 9th century to celebrate the expulsion of the Saracens and restored in the 18th century.
-Very beautiful its majolica dome, the thirteenth-century bell tower and the bell-shaped octagonal cell.
-Here is an ancient organ and a bilingual plaque (in Latin and Arabic) which commemorates Grandenetto d'Ausilio, the Cetarese protagonist of the liberation of Prince Federico of Aragon, taken prisoner by the barons of Salerno in 1484.
+The Church of Saint Peter the Apostole was built in the 9th century to celebrate the expulsion of the Saracens and was renovated in the 18th century.
+Its beautiful majolica-tiled dome, the 13th-century bell tower, and the octagonal bell chamber are notable features.
+The church houses an ancient organ and a bilingual plaque (in Latin and Arabic) commemorating Grandenetto d'Ausilio, a Cetaran who played a key role in the liberation of Prince Frederick of Aragon, who was captured by the Salerno barons in 1484.

 \4